justinrobertson/justinrobertson.github.io/index.md

 ##### Measuring time

 Time in an AChem is proportional to the number of collisions and inversely proportional to the size of the reactor.
 Hence

+$$t = N/M$$

+where N is the number of collisions and M is the size of the reactor.
+In this way, the reaction rate slows down if (a) the number of collisions decreases or (b) the size of the reactor increase, both of which are intuitive.

 ## York referencing (#referencing)